-We remained actively engaged in supporting a number of causes across our business footprint through our charitable arm, the FirstCaribbean ComTrust Foundation.
-This support ranged from formal activities through Memorandum of Understanding (MOUs) and informally via a number of staff-led community initiatives.
+We remained actively engaged in supporting a number of causes across our business footprint through our charitable arm, the ComTrust Foundation.
+This support ranged from formal activities through Memoranda of Understanding (MOUs) to employee volunteering activities through the Adopt-a-Cause programme.